IsaacDempsey/anki-gatekeeper/README.md

 # AnkiGatekeeper

-A Android app that intercepts every phone unlock and requires answering one Anki flashcard before granting access to the rest of the phone.
+An Android app that intercepts every phone unlock and requires answering one Anki flashcard before granting access to the rest of the phone.
 Also integrates with Firefox's [LeechBlock](https://www.proginosko.com/leechblock/) extension to gate distracting websites behind a card review.

 ### LeechBlock integration